jakobtfaber/Denario/README.md

 ## App

-You can run Astropilot using a GUI through the [AstropilotApp](https://github.com/AstroPilot-AI/AstroPilotApp).
+You can run Denario using a GUI through the [DenarioApp](https://github.com/AstroPilot-AI/DenarioApp).

 Test the deployed app in [HugginFace Spaces](nope).